lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 1799

-Availability: not readily available, but some related works may be discoverable
+Availability: not readily available, but some related works may be discoverable.
+Only physical copy is in Durham, UK